 Synecdoche, New York (2008)

-Other times we get an answer that is too blunt and forthcoming.
+Other times we get an answer that’s too blunt and forthcoming.
 Truth and honesty sometimes have a way of striking like a ton of bricks.

 Scrubs – My Bed Banter & Beyond (2002)

-Asking the right questions is not easy.
-We often get carried away, drifting and falling into emotional tangents, biases and other dead ends.
-We ask questions that push the other person down their own tangents and dead ends too, leading them nowhere.
+Asking the right questions isn’t easy.
+We get carried away, drifting and falling into emotional tangents, biases and other dead ends.
+We ask questions that push the other person down his or her own tangents and dead ends in turn, leading them (us) nowhere.